EU Exit FAQs

 -

-Most CSMs will still be valid in the UK from 1 January 2021.
-However, they will be amended so that they apply to a UK-only context.
+Most CSMs are still valid in the UK.
+However, they have been amended so that they apply to a UK-only context.

 The following CSMs will be applicable as amended from 1 January 2021: